nimiq-network/developer-reference/chapters/accounts-and-contracts.md

 All other fields are initialized automatically: 'vesting start` = 0, 'vesting step amount` = `vesting total amount` = `balance`

-### Hashed Time-Locked Contract HTLC
+### Hashed Time-Locked Contract
-Used for conditional transfers, off-chain payment methods, and cross-chain [atomic swaps](https://en.wikipedia.org/wiki/Atomic_swap).
+Hashed Time-Locked Contracts (HTLCs) are used for conditional transfers, off-chain payment methods, and cross-chain [atomic swaps](https://en.wikipedia.org/wiki/Atomic_swap).
 [HTLC](https://en.bitcoin.it/wiki/Hashed_Timelock_Contracts) are time limited.
 When settling the contract, a pre-image needs to be presented that fits the hash root to transfer the balance.

 | Element        | Data type    | Bytes | Description                                    |
 |----------------|--------------|-------|------------------------------------------------|